wp-plugins/responsive-lightbox/readme.txt

 == Upgrade Notice ==

-= 1.3.6 =
+= 1.4.0 =

-* New: Added rl_lightbox_args filter hook for embeddding different scripts based on any custom conditions (page, post, category, user id, etc.)
+* New: Added Image Lightbox script
+* New: Option to load scripts in header or footer